 \subsection{Mass and phenomenology}

-Theoretical attempts to estimate $m_S$ have been made in a number of papers, with very wide-ranging results.
-On the low end, the recent QCD sum rule calculation~\cite{Azizi19} obtains $\approx 1200$ MeV.
-Values of $1200$ and $2170$ MeV are found in~\cite{Strumia18} using diquark models with different means of estimating parameters.
+Theoretical and lattice computations done by different groups yield a wide spread of estimated $S$ mass, ranging from deeply-bound, loosely-bound and unbound~\cite{Jaffe77,Rosner:1985yh,Gignoux:1987cn,Callan:1985hy,Straub:1988mz,Nishikawa:1991di,Oka:1990vx,Haidenbauer:2011za,LQCD11,LQCD13,SasakiHALQCD20,Kodama:1994np}.
+On the low end, the recent QCD sum rule calculation~\cite{Azizi19} obtained $m_S\approx 1200$ MeV.
+Values of $1200$ and $2170$ MeV were found in~\cite{Strumia18} using diquark models with different means of estimating parameters.
 A prediction of 1750 MeV is made by Ref.~\cite{Evans:2023zde} in holographic QCD.
-Ref.~\cite{Buccella} obtains a mass $\approx 1890$ MeV by fitting the chromomagnetic interactions between di-quarks.
+Ref.~\cite{Buccella} obtains a mass $\approx 1890$ MeV by fitting the chromo-magnetic interactions between diquarks.
 For other earlier estimates see~\cite{Farrar:2022mih}.
-The NPLQCD lattice QCD mass calculation~\cite{LQCD13} had a very large pion mass ($\approx 800$ MeV) so cannot be trusted, but found binding of about 80 MeV relative to two $\Lambda$'s consistent with Jaffe's bag model prediction.
-The more recent Mainz group calculation~\cite{greenMainzH21} using the Luscher method reduced the pion mass to below 500 MeV but concluded that systematic uncertainties are so severe that the lattice cannot determine $m_S$ at this time.
-The HALQCD method~\cite{SasakiHALQCD20} seeks to identify bound states by measuring the scattering amplitude of two hadrons and solving the Bethe-Salpeter equation to infer the potential.
-It is only applicable to weakly bound states due to their locality approximation~\cite{SasakiHALQCD20}.
-Moreover the $1/40$ probability of the $S$ appearing in $\ket{\Lambda \Lambda } $ discussed above means that the scattering states explored in~\cite{SasakiHALQCD20} have weak overlap with the $S$, making it even harder to see a signal.
+The NPLQCD lattice QCD mass calculation~\cite{LQCD13} had a very large pion mass ($\approx 800$ MeV) so is indicative at best, but found binding of about 80 MeV relative to two $\Lambda$'s, consistent with Jaffe's bag model prediction.
+The more recent Mainz group calculation~\cite{greenMainzH21} using the Luscher method reduced the pion mass to below 500 MeV and predicted a weak binding of $\sim {5}$ MeV.
+The HALQCD group finds attraction, but insufficient to form a bound state~\cite{SasakiHALQCD20}.
+The HALQCD method seeks to identify bound states by measuring the scattering amplitude of two hadrons and solving the Bethe-Salpeter equation to infer the potential.
+It is only applicable to weakly bound states due to their locality approximation~\cite{SasakiHALQCD20}, so would not be expected to detect an $S$.
+Moreover the $1/40$ probability of the $S$ appearing in products of color-singlet baryons used -- $\ket{\Lambda \Lambda } $, $\ket{\Sigma \Sigma } $ and $\ket{\Xi N } $ -- discussed above, means that the scattering states explored in all existing lattice calculations have weak overlap with the $S$, making it even harder to see a signal.

-The large uncertainty in estimating $m_S$ motivates us to consider the entire possible mass range below $2m_\Lambda$.
+The large variance in estimating $m_S$ motivates us to consider the entire possible mass range below $2m_\Lambda$.
 From lower $m_S$ to higher, the landscape of phenomenology is elaborated below and summarized schematically in figure~\ref{fig:landscape}.

 \begin{enumerate}